Concordium/concordium-node-sdk-js/docs/CIS2Contract.md

 const update = { type, address };
 // const update [{type, address}, {type, address}] // Example of batch update.

-const txHash = await contract.updateOperator(
-    { energy: 10000n },
+const {
-    update,
-    ({
     type, // The transaction type.
     payload, // The transaction payload
     parameter: {
         json, // The parameter to be supplied to the contract receive function in JSON format. hex, // The parameter to be supplied to the contract receive function as a hex encoded string },
     schema: {
         value, // The contract schema for the parameter.
 This is needed to translate the JSON format to a byte array. type, // The type of the schema.
 This is always 'parameter', meaning it can be used for the JSON formatted parameter only.
     }
-    }) => {
-        // Do something with the transaction details
-    }
+} = contract.createUpdateOperator(
+    { energy: 10000n },
+    update
 );
 ```